-A recent paper published in early March, COVID-19 Infection the Perspectives on Immune Responses, stated “Since Vitamin B3 is highly lung protective, it should be used as soon as coughing begins”.
+A recent paper published in early March, COVID-19 Infection the Perspectives on Immune Responses, stated “Since Vitamin B3 is highly lung-protective, it should be used as soon as coughing begins”.
 There is considerable experimental evidence that this is indeed the case but like all therapeutic strategies in COVID-19 it will be some time until this is proven.
 For the time being there is absolutely no harm in taking a Vitamin B complex that contains Vitamin B3.
-Vitamin B3 is often referred to as Nicotinamide on labels
+Vitamin B3 is often referred to as Nicotinamide on labels.

 In the early 20th century Vitamin B3 deficiency was found to be the cause of the disease ‘Pellagra’.
 Pellagra was first identified in the southern USA and due to a poor diet based on refined corn.
 The skin rash caused by Pellagra is the derivation of the term “red neck”, and it was often treated using snake oil.

-Between 1945 and 1961 several studies found Vitamin B3 to be useful in the treatment of TB of the lung, but it was superceded by modern antibiotics.
+Between 1945 and 1961 several studies found Vitamin B3 to be useful in the treatment of TB of the lung, but it was superseded by modern antibiotics.
 More recently it has been investigated, and found to be promising, for the treatment of HIV.
-A recent paper stated “this small molecule could emerge at the beginning of the 21st century either as a therapeutic agent in itself or as the lead compound for a new class of agents with activity against both TB and HIV.”
+A recent paper stated, “this small molecule could emerge at the beginning of the 21st century either as a therapeutic agent in itself or as the lead compound for a new class of agents with activity against both TB and HIV.”

-Vitamin B3 is converted in the body to NAD, a compound that is currently being investigated for its anti-aging properties, notably by Prof John Sinclair at Harvard.
+Vitamin B3 is converted in the body to NAD, a compound that is currently being investigated for its anti-ageing properties, notably by Prof John Sinclair at Harvard.
 According to a paper that he co-authored “NAD + levels steadily decline with age, resulting in altered metabolism and increased disease susceptibility.
 Restoration of NAD + levels in old or diseased animals can promote health and extend lifespan, prompting a search for safe and efficacious NAD-boosting molecules that hold the promise of increasing the body’s resilience, not just to one disease, but to many, thereby extending healthy human lifespan”.
 NAD boosting supplements are now being actively marketed but there is no proof, as yet, that they have any beneficial effect for humans.